JustinGuruTech/CommandGPT/readme.md

 ## Prompting
 There are 2 main prompting mechanisms in this project.

-**To automate tasks other than research, you'll need to tweak ruleset_generator.py.**

 ### Ruleset Generator (ruleset_generator.py)
-This file contains methods that prompt the user for input and generate a ruleset on that input through the following process (more info on this process [here](https://medium.com/@Jstnwrds55/a-prompt-template-for-generating-autogpt-input-summaries-with-chatgpt-a98388059673)):
+This file contains an Agent Class that has various constructors that assist in starting the ruleset generation chat.
+This process is similar to using AIPRM to generate input summaries (which is briefly covered [here](https://medium.com/@Jstnwrds55/a-prompt-template-for-generating-autogpt-input-summaries-with-chatgpt-a98388059673)):

+Currently, you'll need to tinker with `main.py` to use this beyond the boilerplate.
+There is ample in-code documentation.

+Generally, the ruleset generator works like this
 1. Contexutalize a new LLM on how CommandGPT works through a prompt.
+2. Through various constructors, allow user input for the {ruleset_that_will}, {topic}, or both
-2. Ask the LLM for "...an input summary that will instruct CommandGPT to {ruleset_that_will}: {topic} where `ruleset_that_will` can be tweaked in the code, and `topic` is provided as user input.
+3. Ask the LLM for "...an input summary that will instruct CommandGPT to {ruleset_that_will}: {topic}.
-3. Compose final prompt & send to LLM, which returns a detailed ruleset for use in the autonomous system.
+4. Compose final prompt & send to LLM, which returns a detailed ruleset for use in the autonomous system.

-By default, `prompt_for_research_ruleset()` is used, which prompts the LLM for "... an input summary that will instruct CommandGPT to "conduct research and generate reports on": {user_input}"
+5. Interactive chat process allows feedback for improving prompt (such as removing search, focusing on certain aspects, epmhasizing file writing, etc.)

+By default, the request is for blog posts and the topic is user provided, so again, tinker with `main.py` to tweak this.

 ### prompt.py & prompt_generator.py
 These files compose the prompt provided to the autonomous system with the ruleset, instructions, memory, etc.

 `prompt_generator.py` handles composing the instructions prompt & contains static methods for building sections from other data models, for example:
 - `_generate_numbered_list_section("Prime Directives", [...])` -> "`Prime Directives \n\n1...\n2...`".
-- `_generate_commands_from_tools(list[BaseTool])` -> `list(str)` of formatted commands for the prompt.
+- `_generate_commands_from_tools(List[BaseTool])` -> `List[str]` of formatted commands for the prompt.

 `prompt.py` composes the instructions prompt into the full prompt (with context, memory,etc).